sbetti22/ACO_pipeline/README.md

-Pipeline to reduce data from the Amherst College Observatory
+Data Reduction Pipeline to reduce data from Alden Observatory at Amherst College.

+Written by: S. Betti 2020.